InteropIO/finsemble-seed/README.md

-# Example of Switching Environments
+# Switching Environments
-In Finsemble, switching between multiple environments (production, staging, etc) is most simply achieved by swapping out configuration files, or configs.
-In order to prove this, we threw together this quick proof of concept, which switches between environments at the click of a button.
+In Finsemble, switching between multiple environments&mdash;for example between the production and staging environments&mdash;is most simply achieved by swapping out configuration files, or configs.
+As a quick proof of concept, we threw together a tool that allows you to switch between environments at the click of a button.

-## Files of Interest
+## Files of interest
+The following files found in the seed project are important for this tool.

-`../configs/openfin/manifest-local.json` - config for the dev environment [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/configs/openfin/manifest-local.json "manifest-local.json")
+`../configs/openfin/manifest-local.json` - The config for the dev environment [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/configs/openfin/manifest-local.json "manifest-local.json")

-`../configs/openfin/manifest-prod.json` - config for the production environment [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/configs/openfin/manifest-prod.json "manifest-prod.json")
+`../configs/openfin/manifest-prod.json` - The config for the production environment [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/configs/openfin/manifest-prod.json "manifest-prod.json")

-`../src/components/fileMenu/src/app.jsx` - JSX file for the UI elements of the file menu [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/src/components/fileMenu/src/app.jsx "app.jsx")
+`../src/components/fileMenu/src/app.jsx` - The JSX file for the UI elements of the file menu [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/src/components/fileMenu/src/app.jsx "app.jsx")

-`../src/components/fileMenu/src/stores/fileMenuStore` - file containing the onClick functions of the file menu, among other things [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/src/components/fileMenu/src/stores/fileMenuStore.js "app.jsx")
+`../src/components/fileMenu/src/stores/fileMenuStore` - The file containing the onClick functions of the file menu, among other things [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/src/components/fileMenu/src/stores/fileMenuStore.js "app.jsx")

-`../server/server.js` - the server [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/server/server.js "server.js")
+`../server/server.js` - The server [(link)](https://github.com/ChartIQ/finsemble-seed/blob/switchEnvironmentsPOC/server/server.js "server.js")

 Every other file in this branch is just a normal part of our seed project.

 ## How it works
 The two configs, `manifest-local.json` and `manifest-prod.json`, represent configurations to differentiate between a development environment and a production environment, respectively.
 In a real-world scenario, there might be many differences between these two files, but in this simple example there's just one: the `"env"` field at the very bottom.

-#### manifest-local.json
+### manifest-local.json
 ```javascript
         ],
         "env": "dev"
     }
 ```
-If you run the seed project (just clone the directory, navigate to it in a command line, and run `npm run dev`), you'll see a toolbar at the top, including the Finsemble icon at the top left.
-Click that icon, and you get the file menu.
+If you run the seed project (using the steps outlined in [Getting Started](https://documentation.chartiq.com/finsemble/tutorial-gettingStarted.html)) you'll see the Finsemble toolbar at the top with the Finsemble icon on the left.
+Click the Finsemble icon to open the file menu.

 (picture)

-The third button down reads "dev" - that's because, in app.jsx, we read the `"env"` field using our Config Client, and set a variable `environment` equal to its value.
+The third button down reads "dev."
+This is because we read the `"env"` field in app.jsx using our Config Client and set a variable `environment` equal to its value.

-#### app.jsx
+### app.jsx
 ```javascript
 var environment = "";
 FSBL.Clients.ConfigClient.getValue({ field: "finsemble" }, function (err, finsembleConfig) {